-The Decision Maker and Deputy Decision Maker (Decision Makers) will interrogate "Road Master" at 1200 - 1400hrs each day and make a decision to cover the 24-hour period covered by the forecast.
+The Decision Maker and Deputy Decision Maker (Decision Makers) will interrogate "Road Master" between 11:00 - 1400hrs each day and make a decision to cover the 24-hour period covered by the forecast.
 The decision will cover winter service actions required during the period or where conditions are uncertain specify a time by which a further decision will be made.

-Decisions will follow the standard format included in Appendix A and will specify:-

-- a) The current situation status;
+Decisions will follow the standard format included in Appendix A and will specify:- a) The current situation status

-- b) The expected conditions;

-- The action (including no action) to be taken, or a time when further advice will be issued and a time when action may be expected;

-- d) Rate of spread to be applied

-- e) An email will be circulated to all interested parties
+- b) The expected conditions - The action (including no action) to be taken, or a time when further advice will be issued and a time when action may be expected - d) Rate of spread to be applied - e) An email will be circulated to all interested parties

 It is the responsibility of the Decision Makers is to be available to receive instructions and undertake actions as required on a twenty-four hour basis.
-Any concerns about the decision should be raised with the Assistant Director of